ssatyal/march_sadness/readme.md

 # March Sadness
 ## What Famous People in Sports Look Like
 This project is based on The Dan Le Batard Show with Stugotz.
 Not affiliated, just a fan.

 ## Specs / Installation
-Requires Ruby, Rails, PostgreSQL db.
 The app requires Ruby, Rails, and PostgreSQL if you clone the repo to run it locally.

 First install gems: